ePages-de/epages-docs/pages/apps/response-codes.md

 }
 {% endhighlight %}

-# API call limit

-Requests to the API are limited to 6000 calls per hour.
-The limit applies to all available resources.
-Once the limit is exceeded, the request will be rejected.
-HTTP status `429 - Too many requests` will be returned and a message telling you that you've been limited, see also [Response codes](page:apps-using-the-api#response-codes).

-The rate limit usage is returned in the response headers from each request, e.g.

-{% highlight text %}
-X-RateLimit-Limit: 6000
-X-RateLimit-Remaining: 5999
-X-Rate-Limit-Reset: 2015-02-20T13:14:34.611Z
-{% endhighlight %}

-X-RateLimit-Limit: number of calls you are allowed per hour

-X-RateLimit-Remaining: number of calls you can make before hitting the limit

-X-RateLimit-Reset: next time the quota will be reset.

 # Current version

 By default, all requests receive the **v1** version of the API.
 We encourage you to explicitly request this version via the `Accept` header.